 Different strains of marijuana produce different effects that THC has on your brain.
 For example, the Indica strain produces a soothing and relaxed state of mind while the Sativa strain produces a feeling of excitement and energized happiness.

-This is especially important for people who suffer with anxiety; any strain of marijuana that stimulates excitement or alertness will typically heighten your anxiety due to paranoia.
+This is especially important for people who suffer from anxiety; any strain of marijuana that stimulates excitement or alertness will typically heighten your anxiety due to paranoia.
 So, if you have anxiety, be sure to double check that you’re using a strain of marijuana such as Indica to prevent an increase in anxiety.

 According to the National Sleep Foundation over 45% of Americans report that insufficient sleep has impacted their daily activities and quality of life over the last seven days, with those reporting poor sleep habits also reporting poor health.